masterqsa/masterqsa-netlify-cms/src/content/callToAction.md

 ---
-contentKey: "callToAction"
+contentKey: callToAction
-title: Interested to get started?
+title: Interested in learning more?
 descriptionMd: >-
-  Let us know - shoot an email at <mailto:sales@masterqsa.com> and we will get back to you shortly!
+  Let us know - shoot an email to <mailto:sales@masterqsa.com> and we will get back to you shortly!
 image: /img/hand-cropped.png
 ---